Variational LOCC-assisted quantum circuits for long-range entangled states

+Theorem~\ref{thm:BP} ensures the large-scale effectiveness of our approach from a theoretical perspective.
+With nonvanishing gradients, the gradient-based optimization can find the optimal state that minimizes the energy.
+It is worth noting that Theorem~\ref{thm:BP} is stronger than the frequently referenced absence of barren plateaus \cite{mcclean_barren_2018, wang_noise-induced_2021, zhang_absence_2024}, which excludes exponential vanishing but still allows for vanishing to some polynomial scalings.

+Our approach holds significant relevance for realistic experimental settings.
+While prior work has established the absence of barren plateaus in solving long-range entangled states in noise-free settings \cite{zhang_absence_2024}, noise-induced barren plateaus remain a challenge due to the deep circuit depth required \cite{aharonov_limitations_1996, wang_noise-induced_2021, yan_limitations_2023}.
+Our approach additionally prevents noise-induced barren plateaus through circuit depth reduction by LOCC.
+By minimizing circuit depth, our method enables the scalable exploration of long-range entangled states, even in the presence of noise.

+\textit{One-dimensional chain models.}--- We employ LOCC-VQE to investigate systems exhibiting long-range entanglement through numerical simulations.
+Our simulations leverage the tensor-network-based circuit simulator introduced in \cite{zhang_tensorcircuit_2023}.
+For parameter optimization, we utilize the Adam optimizer \cite{kingma_adam_2015}.
+The quantum circuits consist of two-qubit gates parametrized using Cartan decomposition \cite{khaneja_cartan_2000, earp_constructive_2005}.
+The corresponding code is publicly accessible on GitHub \cite{loccvqegithub}.

-We numerically test LOCC-VQE by solving the ground state of the Hamiltonian of the Greenberger–Horne–Zeilinger (GHZ) state with perturbations.
-The GHZ state is a long-range entangled state, and its parent Hamiltonian can be chosen as a one-dimensional (1D) Ising model, depicted in Fig.~\ref{fig:Qubit_lattices} (a), $\hat{H}_{\text{Ising}} = - \sum_{\langle i, j\rangle} Z_i Z_j$, where $\langle i, j\rangle$ represent the near-neighbor sites.
-The problem with the Ising model is its ground state degeneracy.
-The ground state subspace of the Ising model contains product states, which are trivially short-range entangled.
-To break this degeneracy and make the GHZ state the unique ground state, a term of $n$-qubit tensor product of $X$ operator is introduced, $- h\bigotimes_i X_i$, where $h$ denotes the energy gap created above the GHZ state as the unique ground state.
+Our first example is the parent Hamiltonian of the GHZ state with perturbations.
+The GHZ state is a long-range entangled state, whose parent Hamiltonian can be chosen as a one-dimensional (1D) Ising model, depicted in Fig.~\ref{fig:Qubit_lattices} (a), $\hat{H}_{\text{Ising}} = - \sum_{\langle i, j\rangle} Z_i Z_j$, where $\langle i, j\rangle$ represent the near-neighbor sites.
+The problem with the Ising model is its ground-state degeneracy.
+The ground-state subspace of the Ising model contains product states, which are trivially short-range entangled.
+To break this degeneracy and make the GHZ state the unique ground state, a term of $n$-qubit tensor product of $X$ operator is introduced, $- h\bigotimes_i X_i$, where $\hat{H}$ denotes the energy gap created above the GHZ state as the unique ground state.
 To exhibit the robustness of LOCC-VQE, we add perturbations in terms of Pauli operators on each site, resulting in

-where $\lambda$ is the perturbation strength and $P_i\in{X_i,Y_i,Z_i}$ on the $i$-th site.
+where $\lambda$ is the perturbation strength and $P_i\in{X_i,Y_i,Z_i}$ on the $i$th site.
 Here, we use the same Pauli operators to perturb all qubits, physically representing the direction of an external uniform field.